Azure/AzureAD-App-Docs/articles/en-us/concur/sso_configure.md

 ### Configuring Concur for single sign-on

-To get SSO configured for your application, Contact [Concur Client support team](https://www.concur.co.in/contact) and provide them with the **[Download SAML Metadata file](%metadata:metadataDownloadUrl%)** that you can download from **Quick Reference** section.
+To get SSO configured for your application, Contact [Concur Client support team](https://www.concur.co.in/contact) and provide them with the **[SAML Metadata file](%metadata:metadataDownloadUrl%)** that you can download from **Quick Reference** section.

   >[!NOTE]
-   >The configuration of your Concur subscription for federated SSO via SAML is a separate task, which you must contact Concur to perform.
+  >The configuration of your Concur subscription for federated SSO via SAML is a separate task, which you must contact [Concur Client support team](https://www.concur.co.in/contact) to perform.
-   >

 ## Quick Reference